BJorgen/Chatty-App/README.md

 A chat app built in ReactJS and using websocket server for the back end.

 ## Setup
-1. Install the dependencies and start the react server in from the main project folder.
+1. Install the dependencies and start the react server from the main project folder.

 ```
 npm install